macadminsdotorg/codeofconduct/README.md

 Be a valuable postive contributor to this community.

 Be respectful of others, ask people to stop if you are bothered; respect privacy; understand this community is primarily not-for-profit, and attempt to resolve issues without Administrators, but if you can't resolve an issue, you can contact the Administrators.
-If you violate this Code of Conduct, it will be made clear to you, and you may be asked to leave the Rands Leadership Slack.
+If you violate this Code of Conduct, it will be made clear to you, and you may be asked to leave the Mac Admins Slack.

 All community members are expected to: